-Driving a recreational vehicle is very different than driving a car.
+Driving an RV is very different from driving a car, so much so that there are even recreational vehicle laws to help govern this.
 Whether you’re towing a travel trailer or fifth wheel, or driving a motorhome, they all present their driving challenges.
-But there several things you can do to make your RV driving experience much safer, easier, and even enjoyable.
+When deciding whether to buy an RV, many people ask, “How hard is it to drive an RV?”
+There are several things you can do to make your RV driving experience much safer, easier, and even more enjoyable.

-Check out these 5 Golden Rules of RV driving that will help you navigate through the tightest parking spots, busiest gas stations, and most infuriating traffic jams.
+This instructional—and at times humorous—guide to RV driving identifies and explains the 5 Golden Rules of RV driving that will help you navigate through the tightest parking spots, busiest gas stations and most infuriating traffic jams.

 Rule #1: Slow Down

-Driving slow is especially important on mountains.
+Driving slowly is especially important on mountains.
 Stick to low gears when going uphill and downhill to avoid taxing your engine and gaining too much speed.
 It’s a good rule of thumb—and often the law—to stick to the right hand lane, except to pass, while driving.
-Don’t be afraid to go under state speed limits for RVs, either.
+Don’t be afraid to go under the speed limit, either.
+To see the speed limits for all 50 states, click here: RV laws by state.
 After all, isn’t relaxing and taking your time what RVs are all about?

 Rule #2: Get Help Parking